kbilsted/StatePrinter/doc/AutomatingUnitTesting.md

   -----------^
 ```

-Copy-paste the `expected` definition and your test becomes:
+## 1.3 Copy-paste the generated asserts

+Copy-paste the `expected` definition and your test, Also notice how `AreEquals` have been replaced by `IsSame` (in many ways `IsSame` is much nicer to work with - more on this later).
+The result is:

 ```C#
 [Test]